FernandoLpz/Text-Classification-CNN-PyTorch/README.md

 python main.py
 ```

-If you want to modify some of the parameters, you can modify the ``dataclass`` which has the following form:
+If you want to modify some of the parameters, you can modify the ``dataclass`` located at ``src/parameters/parameters.py`` which has the following form:

 ```PY
 @dataclass
 class Parameters: